doonfrs/run-macos-on-windows/readme.md

 * Enable VNC and disable display, this will keep it running in the background
 * use vnc and connect to localhost:5999, no password required
 * Use it for local machine development, do not share this on an online machine unless you know what you are doing
+* for ssh, enable remote login from macos, then from the host ssh -p 50922 localhost

 ```bash
 docker run -it \